adafruit/Adafruit_nRF52_Arduino_Bootloader/README.md

+**IMPORTATNT: Development is moved to new repo https://github.com/adafruit/Adafruit_nRF52_Bootloader, this repo is obsolete and for reference only**

 # Adafruit nRF52832 Arduino Bootloader

-**Development is moved to new repo https://github.com/adafruit/Adafruit_nRF52_Bootloader, this repo is obsolete and for reference only**

 This repository contains the bootloader for Adafruit nRF52832 boards (512KB flash, 64KB SRAM).